How to Collect 2018–19 MBR Increases for Rent-Controlled Units

 What Rent Hike Can You Collect?

-The total rent you may collect from a rent-controlled tenant for 2016 is the sum of: (1) the MCR, which is the figure on line 6 of the short form or line 14 of the long form; and (2) the total fuel cost adjustments.
+The 2018–19 MBR has been increased by 7.4 percent.
+The total rent you may collect from a rent-controlled tenant for 2018 is the sum of: (1) the MCR, which is the figure on line 6 of the short form or line 14 of the long form; and (2) the total fuel cost adjustments.

 How to Collect Retroactively